-- Obtain references for all shortlisted candidates via reference proforma, including internal candidates, and follow up by phone - Carry out additional or alternative checks for applicants who have lived or worked outside the UK - Ensure that applicants for teaching posts are not subject to a prohibition order - Check that governors are not the subject of a s128 direction prohibiting or restricting them from taking part in the management of an independent school, academy or free school because a person subject to one is disqualified from being a governor. - Applicants only begin work after providing DBS certificates.
-Exceptionally, if an individual starts work in the regulated activity before the DBS certificate is available, the individual must be appropriately supervised, and the employment remains conditional on suitably clear checks. - Barred List checks will always be taken prior to the individual starting to work in a school or college.
+- Obtain references for all shortlisted candidates via reference proforma, including internal candidates, prior to interview and follow up by phone where necessary - Carry out additional or alternative checks for applicants who have lived or worked outside the UK - Ensure that applicants for teaching posts are not subject to a prohibition order - Check that governors are not the subject of a s128 direction prohibiting or restricting them from taking part in the management of an independent school, academy or free school because a person subject to one is disqualified from being a governor. - Applicants only begin work after providing DBS certificates.
+Exceptionally, if an individual starts work in the regulated activity before the DBS certificate is available, the individual must be appropriately supervised, and the employment remains conditional on suitably clear checks. - Barred List checks will always be taken prior to the individual starting to work in a school or college. - Online search is carried out on shortlisted candidates to help identify any issues that are publicly available online.
+These candidates are informed of this vetting step.